xmos/lib_device_control/doc/rst/lib_device_control.rst

 A call to the ``read_command()`` method is subsequently made on the server side control interface which is then handled by the application.
 Once the application has filled the buffer with data, the data buffer reference is returned to ``lib_xud`` by EP0 and the USB control transaction is completed.
-The vendor request transaction is stalled to indicate failure to the host.
+The Vendor request transaction is stalled to indicate failure to the host.

 .. literalinclude:: ../../examples/usb/device/src/app.xc
    :language: c